ibm-cloud-docs/devops-insights-cli-plugin/devops-insights-cli.md

 <dl>
    <dt>-P, --policy</dt>
    <dd>Required, The name of the policy that the gate uses to make its decision.</dd>
+   <dt>-L, --logicalappname</dt>
+   <dd>Required, Name of the application.</dd>
+   <dt>-N, --buildnumber</dt>
+   <dd>Required, Any string that identifies the build.</dd>
    <dt>-D, --forcedecision</dt>
    <dd>Optional, Set the value to true to cause the process to exit with an error code, if the policy evaluation fails.
 The value defaults to false if this option is not specified.</dd>
    <dt>-E, --ruletype</dt>
    <dd>Optional, A rule type to consider.
 If you include this option, only rules of this type are considered in the decision-making process.
 The value can be code for code coverage, unittest for unit tests, fvt for FVT tests, staticsecurityscan for static security scans, dynamicsecurityscan for dynamic app scans, and sonarqube for SonarQube scans.</dd>
-   <dt>-N, --buildnumber</dt>
-   <dd>Optional, Any string that identifies the build.
-This option overrides the value provided by BUILD_NUMBER environment variable.</dd>
-   <dt>-L, --logicalappname</dt>
-   <dd>Optional, Name of the application.
-This option overrides the value provided by LOGICAL_APP_NAME environment variable.</dd>
 </dl>

 **Example**:
 ```
-ibmcloud doi evaluategate -P "policyname" -D true
+ibmcloud doi evaluategate -P "policyname" -D true -L testapp -N master:199
 or
-ibmcloud doi evaluategate --policy "policyname" --forcedecision true
+ibmcloud doi evaluategate --policy "policyname" --forcedecision true --logicalappname testapp --buildnumber master:199
 ```